GenomicsAotearoa/hts_workshop_mpi/level2/42_workflow_starting.md

 This introduces two concepts at once.
 However, this is the worst part for understanding what is happening - for all subsequent processes the **_workflow_** requires only minor tweaking.

 The first line of the command establishes a **_channel_** from a set of input files to be analysed by the workflow.
-We are ignoring the technical information on what a **_channel_** is (see the documentation if you wish to understand them in detail) but for our purposes all that we need to understand is that the first line of the **_workflow_** is creating a list of files which match the pattern `input_files/*R{1,2}.fq.gz`.
-It then organises these into a sequence where the files are grouped according to the sample they represent so that we have an identifying `sample_id` value, and the pairs of sequence files associated with it.
+We are ignoring the technical information on what a **_channel_** is for these tutorials, but see the documentation if you wish to understand them in detail.

+For our purposes the important part is that the first line of the **_workflow_** is creating a list of files which match the shell expression `input_files/*R{1,2}.fq.gz`.
+Files detected this way are then organised in a manner such that they are grouped according to the sample they represent.

 The second line takes the contents of the `input_files` list and applies the `map_to_reference` **_process_** to each entry in the list.